ttrezren/drum-visual/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# Riddimist

+Dunun are the original tom-toms.

+## Consisting of Javascript, Markup and APIs

+Built with the jamstack and deployed on netlify.
+Graphs by d3js.
+Framework by gridsome.
+Content by Tim Renner.

+## Make your own

-### 1. Install Gridsome CLI tool if you don't have
+*install gridsome if you don't have it*

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+`git clone git@github.com:ttrezren/drum-visual.git && cd drum-visual`

+`yarn install`

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+`gridsome develop`

-4. Happy coding 🎉🙌
+Happy coding!